JonasMelo21/Numerical-Analysis-Studies/chapter1/Exercises/Ex_5/resolution.md

 ![image1](image1.png)

-Makes it to infer that:
+Makes it true to infer that:

 ![image2](image2.png)